citizenparker/IKvZ/README.markdown

 ## Why This is Terrible

-It's a 2,123 java file with 13 classes in it.
+It's a 2,123-line java file with 13 classes in it.
 Still not convinced?
-Go check out `renderGame()` to see my complete lack of knowledge about proper polymorphism in OO.
+Go check out `renderGame()` to see my complete lack of knowledge of polymorphism in OO.
 Or my incredible overuse of comments without explaining anything at all.
 Or the `getKey()` method where I have nested switch statements, definitely a low point in my programming career.
 How can you pick just one reason why this is terrible?

 Also I had _just_ seen Evil Dead for the first time in my life.